Sebastien Daucé

 Correspondances now enjoys international recognition: at the ECHO Preis ceremony in the Berlin Konzerthaus in 2016, it won the award categories of Best World Premiere Recording (for Le Concert Royal de la Nuit) and Best Young Conductor of the Year, while the Australian Limelight magazine named it Operatic Recording of 2016 for Le Concert Royal de la Nuit.

 Alongside his activities as a performing musician, Sébastien Daucé works with the leading scholars of seventeenth-century music, publishing regular articles and taking part in important performance practice projects.
 Passionately interested in questions of musical style, he edits the music that makes up the ensemble’s repertory, going so far as to recompose complete pieces when necessary, as was the case in Le Ballet Royal de la Nuit.
 He has taught at the Pôle Supérieur de Paris since 2012.
 In 2018 he was guest artistic director of the London Festival of Baroque Music.
-Sébastien Daucé is also an associate artist of the Royaumont Foundation.
+In 2023, he became artistic director of Les Promenades Musicales du Pays d’Auge.
+In 2023-2024, he is guest conductor of the Maîtrise du Centre de musique baroque de Versailles.